Dear Future (Team of 5)

 Procedural Generation Building Pieces

-Top Left - Temple: This was first landmark we developed before we had completely developed our process.
+Top Left - Temple: This was the first landmark we developed before we had completely developed our process.
 It went through many iterations which helped us figure out what would be most important for our landmark development process

 Top Right - Pantheon: This landmark was based on the Pantheon in Rome.